KatiLong/MuseumExplorer/readme.md

 * JavaScript
 * jQuery

-* The app uses AJAX JSON calls to the <a href="http://api.open-notify.org/iss-now.json">Open Notify</a>Open Platform API to return ISS latitude and longitude, the time of the next three passes, and the names of the current crewmembers.
-* The app uses AJAX JSON calls to the <a href="http://www.convert-unix-time.com/api">Convert Unix Time</a>Open Platform API to return the unix timestamp converted to an UTC formatted date and time.
+* The app uses AJAX JSON calls to the <a href="https://maps.googleapis.com/maps/api">Google Maps</a> Open Platform API, including the Places Library, to return an interactive map to search for Museums in a given area with clickable icons, which return Place Details for each museum result.
-* The app uses AJAX JSON calls to the <a href="https://maps.googleapis.com/maps/api">Google Maps and Google Geocode</a>Open Platform API to return the map showing the current location of the ISS and return the latitude and longitude of the user-input location.
+* The app uses AJAX JSON calls to the YouTube V3 Data API to find Museum's channels and display a list of videos from that channel.

 ## Responsive
 App is built to be responsive across mobile, tablet, laptop, and desktop screen resolutions.

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* Time/Date of the next three passes shown in local time.
+* A better interface for non-English speaking users, including search-specific language translators to ensure all availble digital content (i.e. YouTube Channel) is displayed.
+*